-SCOPES-DF hosts virtual events with community members and experts in digital fabrication and k-12 education.
+SCOPES-DF hosts virtual webinars, workshops, and meetups with community members and experts in digital fabrication and k-12 education.
 Check out our video recordings below and sign-up to hear about future gatherings!

 we build community